havrikov/covering-input-structure/README.md

 This is a replication package for the paper "Systematically Covering Input Structure" published at ASE 2019.

-You can download the entire dataset as reported in the paper from [Google Drive](https://drive.google.com/open?id=1S_F5EWB0B5v8cxkTsXArvG0ViPs7wryS) (574MB downloaded, 16GB uncompressed).
+You can download the entire dataset as reported in the paper from [Google Drive](https://drive.google.com/open?id=1S_F5EWB0B5v8cxkTsXArvG0ViPs7wryS) (574MB download, 16GB uncompressed).

 You can also run the experiments yourself: